Hitachi-CTI-Call-For-Code-COVID-19-Team/Edge-Data-Collector/handwash_monitor/README.md

 # Hand wash activity monitor with HLDS LiDAR (ToF)
 This is a sensor data collector of a hand wash activity monitor which detects people's hand wash activities at specific washstands for COVSAFE.
-* We use HLDS LiDAR (ToF) to detect hand wash activities.
+* We use HLDS LiDAR (ToF) to detect hand wash activities and to protect one's privacy.
 * HLDS touch detection software manages all LiDARs and outputs logs including when and where people touches specific area with JSON format.
 * To gather the logs in realtime, we use Fluentd.
 * In the Fluentd, a python script will be called to normalize and send the data to [IBM Cloud Event Streams](https://www.ibm.com/cloud/event-streams).